eQTL-Catalogue/eQTL-Catalogue-website/src/Data_access.md

 The ALT allele is always the effect allele.
 See [here](https://github.com/eQTL-Catalogue/eQTL-Catalogue-resources/blob/master/tabix/Columns.md) for the full description of the summary statistics data fields.

 #### How are multiple rsids handled?
 We store one rsid per line in our summary staistics files.
 Thus, if a single variant maps to multiple rsids in dbSNP v151, then summary statistics from this variant will be duplicated over multiple rows.
-This simplifies querying by rsid, but we recommend duplicate entires before any downstream analysis (e.g. colocalisation) as is done in this [tutorial](http://htmlpreview.github.io/?https://github.com/kauralasoo/eQTL-Catalogue-resources/blob/master/scripts/tabix_use_case.html).
+This simplifies querying by rsid, but we recommend removing duplicate entires before any downstream analysis (e.g. colocalisation) as is done in this [tutorial](http://htmlpreview.github.io/?https://github.com/kauralasoo/eQTL-Catalogue-resources/blob/master/scripts/tabix_use_case.html).

 #### How are multi-allelic variants handled?
 Multi-allelic variants are included in the analysis, but they are split over multiple and have unique ALT alleles and variant IDs (but might have the same rsids).